 Camino Finisterre: For some pilgrims, the Camino doesn’t end in Santiago de Compostela.
 Instead, many hikers continue their trek an additional 55 miles to Finisterre, a rockbound peninsula that literally translates as “the end of the world.”
 Here, pilgrims will be awarded an additional Compostela accreditation for their efforts.

-How to Hike the Camino
+How to Hike the Camino de Santiago

 Albergues: These are pilgrims’ most common form of lodging along the Camino.
-Averaging five to 15 euro per night, these basic accommodations are run by churches, local governments, nonprofits and private groups, and offer up cheap beds in a variety of locations.
+Averaging 7 to 20 euro per night, these basic accommodations are run by churches, local governments, nonprofits and private groups, and offer up cheap beds in a variety of locations.
 Because they are designed specifically for pilgrims, albergues are a great place to meet new people on the trail or reconnect with trail partners throughout their journey.

 Compostela: The “proof” you completed your Camino pilgrimage, the Compostela is a certificate that you receive at the end of your walk in Santiago.
 Compostelas are only awarded to those who have completed 62 miles or more on foot before reaching the Camino’s terminus at the Cathedral of Santiago de Compostela.

 Types of travelers: For many, the Camino starts as a solo event—an adventure in self-discovery and self-growth.
-While that may hold true for the duration of the trip, lots of pilgrims quickly find themselves forming unofficial groups along the trail, one of the special mixes of culture that makes the Camino such a unique experience.
+While that may hold true for the duration of the trip, lots of pilgrims quickly find themselves forming unofficial groups along the trail, one of the special mixes of culture that makes the trek such a unique experience.
 These bonds of friendship may last for an evening or for the duration of the hike, as most travelers walk at a similar pace.

 Top Stops on the Camino